Sign in Create account

 Width should be approx 3.5” wide for newborn and 3” to 3.25” wide for preemie at this point.

-TIP: You lose about an half inch once the scalloped edging is added and you fold over the edging.
+You lose about half an inch once the scalloped edging is added and you fold over the edging.
 Add another round if needed at this point to get the desired hat length.

 FO and weave under ends.